jhu-arch/arch-tutorial/RStudioServer.rst

 .. warning::

-  For run the R-Studio-Server.slurm.script properly.
+  To run the R-Studio-Server.slurm.script properly.
 Please, make sure you don't have the anaconda module loaded when you submit it.

   You should disable it ``$ module unload anaconda``.

 .. code-block:: console